 I grew up in South Carolina with a stay-at-home mom who was a former singer, dancer, and showgirl and an entrepreneur father who was an avid amateur photographer.
-I truly was never destined to have a "normal" job, but lord knows I tried....
+When I look back at my parents, I realise I truly was never destined to have a "normal" job, but lord knows I tried.
+I even went to law school!

-My love for the genre of boudoir photography really awakened in me the desire to work specifically with women and the ways that I can help empower them to recognize their beauty, strength, and power.
+It was my love for the genre of boudoir photography that really awakened in me the desire to work specifically with women and the ways that I can help empower them to recognize their beauty, strength, and power.

 I almost became a pastry chef when I first moved to NYC.
 I've always loved baking and when I moved here I took a 100-hour French Pastry course and a 20-hour artisanal bread course from the French Culinary Institute.
 I came very close to enrolling in their professional program but decided that the chef life was a little too grueling for me.
 Plus, I wanted to keep baking and pastry as a fun at-home passion and not get sick of all my favorite goodies!